You can only manage what you can measure.

 With the increased emphasis on analytics, managers have learned it does not pay to enter any relationship or campaign without some sort of data about the decision at hand.
 As such, the use of assessment is commonplace in the vast majority of the companies we have surveyed over the past year.

 From company to company you will find wide variations.
-Some use DISC or PIAV, others use Myers-Briggs, and there are no lack of organizations using Gallup or Wunderlic.
-With higher levels of sophistication you can find tools like the TriMetrix, MMPI, California Psychological Indicator and a myriad of others that will allow you to benchmark aspects of the needed skill sets.
+Some use DISC or PIAV, others use Myers-Briggs, and there is no lack of organizations using Gallup or Wunderlich.
+With higher levels of sophistication, you can find tools like the TriMetrix, MMPI, California Psychological Indicator, and a myriad of others that will allow you to benchmark aspects of the needed skill sets.